Archive for the ‘Business Finance’ Category

 For new business financing, the contingency plan that I would recommend is to start the process sooner even to the point when any new strategic direction is being contemplated.
 The typical planning approach is to do what’s best for the business and then look for the money that’s required to administer the plan when required.
 But the probability of finding and locating the desired capital has gone down on average, so it makes a great deal more sense to scope out the capital markets first and then adjust the strategic plan accordingly if required.
 This is far more strategic than just assuming funding will appear when required.

-Business Finance contingency planning needs to take on a greater importance with all businesses that are serious about their ability to survive the current recession and profit into the future.
+Business finance contingency planning needs to take on a greater importance with all businesses that are serious about their ability to survive the current recession and profit into the future.

 Click Here To Speak To Business Finance Specialist Brent Finlay